AudreyLL88/MS3__Sante/README.md

 * Copy/Paste the address of [**Santé! repository**](https://github.com/AudreyLL88/MS3__Sante) in your search box.
 * When on the page, click on the "Code" button.
 * Copy the the |**HTTPS link**](https://github.com/AudreyLL88/MS3__Sante.git).
-* Open your IDE and in your terminal, create a virtual environement and activate it.
+* Open your IDE and in your terminal, create a virtual environement supporting python and flask and activate it.
 * Type "git clone" and paste the [**HTTPS Link**](https://github.com/AudreyLL88/MS3__Sante.git).
 * Create an environement file called "env.py" and add :
     - MONGO_URI=mongodb+srv://...
-    - SECRET_KEY=MyLittleSecret
+    - SECRET_KEY= [Your Secret key]
-* Add your .env to .gitignore. to avoid it being uploaded.
+* Add your env.py to .gitignore. to avoid it being uploaded.
 * In app.py, switch **debug=False** to **debug=True**
 * Upgrade pip locally with the command "pip install -U pip".
 * Install the modules used to run the application using "pip freeze > requirements.txt" in your terminal.
 * In parallel, create a MongoDB account and create a database called **"sante_project"**.
-* Add the following collections in the new database:
+* These are the following collections in the database:

 ***categories***
 ```